Pond Pumps & Building a Waterfall

 The thing is, I always tell my clients that there is no such thing

-a cheap pond liner that was nothing more than a geotextile that they
+went and bought a cheap pond liner that was nothing more than a geotextile

-for the best way to build a waterfall you should always try and build
+you are looking for the best way to build a waterfall you should always

-it right...you can build a cheap waterfall but it often won't be right.
+try and build it right...you can build a cheap waterfall but it often

-waterfall or a waterfall pump that doesn't have the right flow for
+a leaking waterfall or a waterfall pump that doesn't have the right

-the head or width of the waterfall can make it look like a leaking
+flow for the head or width of the waterfall can make it look like

 Building a waterfall, doesn't really require an expert as much as